 Raw Material ‘Buzzwords’ used in Glitter Greenwashing

-We have thought long an hard about this problem and as explained above there are a whole host of different forms of glitter greenwashing.
-There are two key Understanding biodegradability is complex but important
+We have thought long and hard about this problem and as explained above there are a whole host of different forms of glitter greenwashing.
+Here are a few ways to avoid being glitter greenwashed.

 1- Information, education and knowledge.
 We feel this is key as it empowers consumers, manufacturers and brands to ask the right questions to avoid oversimplified ‘greenwashed’ terms.